Skip to main content

 1. Change codec: Switch between H.264 and H.265 in the provider settings.

 2. Lower resolution: Drop to 720p 30 fps.
-This reduces decoder stress and follows the guidance in emulator runs slowly on iOS — performance optimization guide.
+This reduces decoder stress and follows the guidance in speed up a slow Android emulator on iOS.

 3. Disable hardware acceleration (if offered): Some providers allow toggling hardware decode.
 Try both states.